Who Is Elisabeth Moss?

 Around the same time she filmed Girl, Interrupted, Moss also began a long-running role as the president's daughter Zoey Bartlet on the TV series The West Wing.
 "I played her from when I was 17 to 24, off and on," she says.
 "That show was so well researched, but obviously I have no idea what it's like to be the president's daughter.
 I just tried to show a regular girl — with the Secret Service outside her dorm room."

-Moss landed her most visible role to date on the AMC series Mad Men in 2007.
-The show is set in early 1960s New York City and revolves around the employees of Sterling Cooper, an advertising agency on Madison ("Mad") Avenue.
-Moss plays Peggy Olson, a secretary-turned-copywriter who demands equality with the show's dominant male characters.
+Moss landed her most visible role to date on the series Mad Men in 2007.
+Set in early 1960s New York City, the show tells the story of the employees of Sterling Cooper, an advertising agency on Madison ("Mad") Avenue.
+Moss played Peggy Olson, a secretary-turned-copywriter who demands equality with the show's dominant male characters.
 Moss earned wide acclaim for her portrayal of Peggy, a character whom critics described as a cipher.
 "I like that they don't understand Peggy," she says.
 "That makes the performance more interesting."

 During her time on Mad Men, Moss earned several Emmy and Golden Globe award nominations for her work on the show, including a 2015 Emmy nomination for Lead Actress in a Drama.
 The series enjoyed great acclaim throughout its run, winning numerous Golden Globe and Emmy Awards.

 'Speed-the-Plow,' 'Top of the Lake' and 'The Heidi Chronicles'